Network Security

 Besides performance measurements, we analyze QUIC deployments on the Internet based on large-scale scans.
 We developed tools to scan QUIC and identify libraries used by the server.
 We conduct weekly scans and evaluate the state of QUIC deployments and their development over time.

-Scientists: Johannes Späth, M.Sc., Benedikt Jaeger, Johannes Zirngibl, Lion Steger, Marcel Kempf, M.Sc.
+Scientists: Johannes Späth, M.Sc., Benedikt Jaeger, Daniel Petri, M.Sc., Lion Steger, Marcel Kempf, M.Sc.

 Projects: PRIMEnet